 We can define one version of a plausible range of Louisiana-specific GRSL rise from the breadth of GRSL rise estimated from the CMIP5 RCPs and the Sweet et al. (2017) data (Figure 4).
-As seen in Figure 4, several of the Sweet et al. (2017) scenarios were substantially higher than the envelope of values calculated from the CMIP5 scenarios data download; particularly the Sweet et al. regional intermediate-high, regional high, and regional extreme scenarios.
-Ignoring the Sweet et al. (2017) regionally adjusted extreme scenario (it was not carried into the Sweet et al. (2022) scenario considerations, which although not used to inform the 2023 scenarios is used here to help establish context), the plausible range of 2000-2100 GRSL rise between the Sweet et al. (2017) regionally adjusted low scenario curve and that of the Sweet et al. (2017) regionally adjusted high scenario is 0.34-2.5 m.
+As seen in Figure 4, several of the Sweet et al. (2017) scenarios were substantially higher than the envelope of values calculated from the CMIP5 scenarios data download; particularly the Sweet et al. (2017) regional high, and regional extreme scenarios.
+Ignoring the Sweet et al. (2017) regionally adjusted extreme scenario (it was not carried into the Sweet et al. (2022) scenario considerations, which although not used to inform the 2023 scenarios is used here to help establish context), the plausible range of 2000-2100 GRSL rise between the Sweet et al. (2017) regionally adjusted high scenario is 0.34-2.5 m.